cazacov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Design and Test a Model Architecture ###
 #### 1.1 Preprocessing ####
 As a first strp I decided to convert images from RGB to YUV color space.
-The Y channel is grascale representation of the image and is useful for detection of small details.
+The Y channel is grayscale representation of the image and is useful for detection of small details.
 The U and V channels encode color information and help to distinguish between sign types as priority/mandatory/warning/prohibitory.

 <table>
 	<tr>